About a year ago, we made the switch from Scrum to Kanban. One of the reasons we made the switch was finally being able to abandon Story Points.

 So, that's our where we're at now.
-We do use story points to help us priorize some projects, but they are a small investment of time now, and never used to commit to deadlines or measure the teams's performance.
+We do use story points to help us prioritize some projects, but they are a small investment of time now, and never used to commit to deadlines or to measure the team's performance.

 Does your team use story points?
 Let us know in the comments.